astrodude1789/utd-phys2303-notes/README.md

 and that they are provided as-is as a reference tool.
 This is a student project with the intent to be useful and is in no way affiliated with Dr. Khan or the UTD physics department.
-Don't contact her if there's some- thing wrong in here.
+Don't contact her if there's something wrong in here.
 Additionally, follow all the rules of academic honesty when using these notes.